qtplatz/socfpga_debian/README.md

 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j4
 ```
 You should have the following u-boot files by now, which are required to make an SDCard image.
+The .dtb file generated here is enough to boot the soc; it will be overridden with the FPGA configuration later.

 1. `u-boot/u-boot.dtb`
 1. `u-boot/u-boot-with-spl.sfp`
 1. `u-boot/u-boot.img`